-Employment Policies for 24-month Practice and Academic Leadership Emphasis Resident at CUWSOP my.sharepoint.com/:b:/g/personal/lisa_pintor_cuw_edu/ET3vhUqD7JVCrjOEVL7FIPwB4w9_PPDpyqv7K WFCwvI0iQ?e=GlePQN
+Employment Policies for 24-month Practice and Academic Leadership Emphasis Resident at CUWSOP

-All policies related to pharmacy resident employment for the 24-month resident can be found in the Employee Handbook, available at https://studentcuw-
+All policies related to pharmacy resident employment for the 24-month resident can be found in the Employee Handbook, available at Employee Handbook 2024.pdf.

 The resident is encouraged to read the policies in their entirety.
 As it relates to resident progression through the program, policies related to professional, family and sick leaves can be found in Section 10 and the consequences of any such leave on the residents' ability to complete the residency program are outlined below.